Naked Lunch (film): Plot

-In 1953, Exterminator William Lee finds that his wife Joan is stealing his supply of insecticide to use as a recreational drug.
-Lee is arrested by the police, and he begins hallucinating due to being exposed to the insecticide.
-Lee comes to believe that he is a secret agent, and his boss, a giant talking beetle, assigns him the mission of killing Joan, who is allegedly an agent of an organization called Interzone Incorporated.
+In 1953, exterminator William Lee finds that his wife Joan is stealing his insecticide to use as a recreational drug.
+Lee is arrested by the police, and he begins hallucinating due to exposure to the insecticide.

+Lee believes he is a secret agent, and his boss, a giant talking beetle, tasks him with killing Joan, who is an agent of "Interzone Incorporated."
 Lee dismisses the beetle's instructions and kills it.
 Lee returns home to find Joan having sex with Hank, one of his writer friends.
-Shortly afterwards, he accidentally kills her while attempting to shoot a drinking glass off her head to emulate William Tell.
+Shortly afterwards, he attempts to shoot a drinking glass off her head to emulate William Tell, and accidentally kills her.

-Having inadvertently accomplished his mission, Lee flees to Interzone, located in a city somewhere in North Africa.
-He spends his time writing reports concerning his mission; these documents, at the insistence of his visiting literary colleagues, are eventually compiled into the titular book.
-While Lee is addicted to assorted mind-altering substances, his replacement typewriter, a Clark Nova, becomes a talking insect which tells him to find Dr. Benway by seducing Joan Frost, a doppelgänger of his dead wife.
+Having inadvertently accomplished his "mission," Lee flees to Interzone in North Africa.
+He spends his time writing reports concerning his mission; these documents are eventually compiled into the titular book.

+While Lee is addicted to assorted mind-altering substances, his replacement typewriter, a Clark Nova, becomes a talking insect.
+It tells him to find Dr. Benway by seducing Joan Frost, a doppelgänger of his dead wife.
 There is a row at gunpoint with Joan's husband Tom, after Lee steals his typewriter, which is then destroyed by the Clark Nova insect.
 Lee also encounters Yves Cloquet, who is apparently an attractive young gay Swiss gentleman.
-However, Lee later discovers that Yves is merely disguised as a human, and that his true form is a huge monstrous shapeshifting centipede.
+Lee later discovers that Yves is merely a human disguise, and that his true form is a huge shapeshifting centipede.

-After concluding that Dr. Benway is actually secretly masterminding a narcotics operation for a drug called "black meat" which is supposedly derived from the guts of giant Brazilian centipedes, Lee encounters Tom's housekeeper Fadela, previously observed to be an agent of the narcotics operation.
+Lee concludes that Dr. Benway is secretly masterminding a narcotics operation for a drug called "black meat" supposedly derived from the guts of giant Brazilian centipedes.
+He encounters Tom's housekeeper Fadela, previously observed to be an agent of the narcotics operation.
 Fadela reveals herself as Dr. Benway in disguise.
 After being recruited as a double agent for the black meat operation, Lee completes his report and flees Interzone to Annexia with Joan Frost.

-Stopped by the Annexian border patrol and instructed to prove that he is a writer as he claims, Lee produces a pen.
-When this proves insufficient for passage, Lee, now having realized that accidentally murdering his wife has driven him to become a writer, demonstrates his William Tell routine using a glass atop Joan Frost's head.
-He again misses, and thus re-enacts the earlier killing of his wife.
-The border guards cheerfully bid him welcome to Annexia, and his new life as a writer.
-Lee is shown shedding a tear at this bittersweet accomplishment.
+Stopped by the Annexian border patrol and instructed to prove his claim to be a writer, Lee produces a pen, but this proves insufficient for passage.
+Lee, having realized that accidentally murdering his wife has driven him to become a writer, demonstrates his William Tell routine using a glass atop Joan's head.
+He again misses and kills Joan.
+The border guards cheerfully welcome him to Annexia, and his new life as a writer.
+Lee sheds a tear at this bittersweet accomplishment.